 Border controls and ramping up summer tourism

-On 13 May, Kurz announced that the country will completely reopen its borders with Germany and Switzerland as of 15 June.
-The country will begin reducing its border controls to random checks as of 15 May.
+Meanwhile, on 13 May, Chancellor Sebastian Kurz announced that the country will completely reopen its borders with Germany and Switzerland as of 15 June, adding that Austria will begin reducing its border controls to random checks as of 15 May.

 While Kurz did not want to make any promises regarding the Italian border when asked by a journalist at a press conference, he assured that Austria had been having “very intense contact” with its Eastern neighbours on the matter.

-Other controls will remain in place.
-Despite being originally set to phase out on 7 May, the country announced that it will keep its border controls with Italy and Slovenia in place until 31 May.
-Until then, a certificate confirming a negative COVID-19 test, which is no older than four days, will have to be presented at the border.
+Previously, the Austrian government announced it would keep border controls with Italy and Slovenia in place until 31 May, despite being originally set to phase out on 7 May.
+Until then, a certificate confirming a negative COVID-19 test, which is no older than four days, could be presented at the border.

 ‘Stopp-Corona’: Austria’s controversial COVID-19 tracking app

 Austria’s COVID-19 tracing app known as “Stop-Corona” was again endorsed by the government on Tuesday (2 June).